A copy of the Admissions Policy for 2025 Admissions can be found HERE

 As an admissions authority, the Governors of Archbishop Blanch School are required by the 1998 School Standards and Framework Act to consult with all other Admission Authorities, the Local Authority and Diocese of Liverpool, before finalising admissions arrangements and policy for September 2021 (as set out in Section 1.42 of the School Admission Code).

-In the light of this requirement we are pleased to enclose the Governors’ proposed 2025 admissions arrangements and policy and would welcome any comments. it is proposed a change to the following:
+In the light of this requirement we are pleased to enclose the Governors’ proposed 2026 admissions arrangements and policy and would welcome any comments.
+It is proposed a change to the following:

 Sixth form application is open to all students in the correct age range subject to a guidance meeting and achieving subject orientated criteria.